arayebrown/planner/README.md

 Planner
 =============

-If getting there is half the fun, planning part of which half?
+If getting there is half the fun, planning is part of which half?